tadashibashi/fmod-studio-typescript-types/README.md

 IFMOD is a TypeScript interface and partial wrapper for the fmodstudio.js library version 1.12 to bring type-safety features and some covenient documentation when using the FMOD Studio / Low Level APIs.

-Quick-start:
-If you haven't already set up FMOD in HTML5, I highly recommend reading the FMOD Studio 'HTML5 Specific Starter Guide', which can be found in the 'Introduction' section of the official FMOD Studio API Documentation.

 IFMOD contains its own blank FMOD object which should be used to initialize FMOD using the boilerplate code found in the *HTML5 Specific Starter Guide* of the official FMOD Studio API Documentation.
 Once you initialize this object by passing it into fmodstudio.js's global FMODModule constructor function This will allow namespace-level functions in IFMOD to work (e.g. this is just a wrapper around FMOD's namespace-level functions which look like *IFMOD.Studio_System_Create*)

   import { FMOD } from 'path/to/IFMOD.ts';